zencart/documentation/Developer_Documentation/1.6/code_docs/dashboard_widgets/dashboard_widgets.md

 e.g. Recent Orders, Recent Customers.
 Whos-Online etc.

-There are 3 problems with the current approach.
+There are 3 problems with the pre-1.6.0 approach.

 1. It's not really possible for 3rd party developers to add extra boxes to that display without hacking core code.